Corolla Wild Horses Guide:

 The horses are somewhat smaller than modern varieties, with an average height for adults of about 7' ft. tall.
 Generally a uniform color of brown, (and in all shades from honey to almost-black chocolate), with a thick sandy mane, the horses are certainly distinctive, and equally honor their Spanish predecessors.

-Many Outer Banks visitors who rent a vacation home in Carova spot the horses in their backyards or strolling along their shaded streets, virtually hidden by clusters of live oaks and decades old cedar trees.
-Others may simply be enjoying a drive along the beach, and suddenly spot a small cluster roaming along the water.
-Exactly where and when one will spot a wild horse is always uncertain, but a long stay along the beach, or a quiet expedition along the coastline, are good starting points for spotting one of these incredible locals.
+Many Outer Banks visitors who rent a vacation home in Carova see the horses in their backyards or walking down the shady roadways, which are practically hidden by clusters of live oaks and decades-old cedar trees.
+Others may simply be driving along the beach and notice a small group exploring the water.
+It's impossible to predict where and when a wild horse will appear, but a long stay on the beach or a calm journey down the coastline are ideal locations to start looking.

 The one thing any wild horse enthusiast should always bear in mind is to keep your distance.
 These horses look completely docile, and in most cases they are, but in actuality they have been feral for hundreds of years and do not interact with the local human population.
 Never touch, approach, or feed the local horses - like anything wild, they are best admired from a distance, and hopefully with a camera with a very good zoom lens.
 Feeding or encroaching within 50 feet of a wild horse is illegal and dangerous to both humans and the horses.